-Death toll climbs in Iraq on third day of protests
+Death toll climbs, unrest spreads in Iraq in days of protests

 “The bullets do not scare us.
 They do not scare Iraqis.
 This will all come down over their heads,” said one protester in the capital.

-At least 4,000 protesters gathered in Baghdad’s Tayaran Square and attempted to march onto the central Tahrir Square only to be met with open fire and heavy tear gas.
+At least 4,000 protesters gathered in Baghdad’s Tayaran Square and attempted to march onto the central Tahrir Square but were met with open fire and heavy tear gas.

-Police used live ammunition in the Zaafaraniya district of Baghdad, where a protester was shot dead, and there were protests in the northwestern Shula district.
+Police used live ammunition in the Zaafaraniya district of Baghdad, where three protesters were shot dead, and there were protests in the northwestern Shula district.

-Police said protesters had fired at them in the town of Rifaen near the southern city of Nassiriya where seven people were killed overnight and one more was killed on Thursday.
+Police said protesters had fired at them in the town of Rifae near the southern city of Nassiriya where seven people were killed overnight and another on Thursday.
 Fifty people were wounded in Rifae, including five police, they said.

 Four people were killed in clashes overnight in another southern city, Amara.

-Amnesty International called on the government to rein in the security forces and investigate the killings.
+Amnesty International called on Prime Minister Adel Abdul Mahdi’s government to rein in the security forces and investigate the killings.

 “It is outrageous that Iraqi security forces time and again deal with protesters with such brutality using lethal and unnecessary force.
 It is crucial that the authorities ensure a fully independent and impartial investigation,” said Lynn Maalouf, Amnesty International’s Middle East Research Director.